peterstamps/TAPO-camera-ONVIF-RTSP-and-AI-Object-Recognition/README.md

 This has been tested and works with Tapo Camera C225.
 It was all tested on a Raspbery Pi 4 with 4MB RAM!
 Room temp 20-21 Celsius, Raspberry Pi 4 sits in a LIRC Aluminium Case, no FAN, Operation Temp was average 42-45 Celcius

-Before running  'python3 myTapoDetectCaptureVideo.py' OR 'python3 myTapoVideoCapture.py' read following steps!!
+Before running  'python3 myTapoDetectCaptureVideo.py' (PREFERRED!)
+OR 'python3 myTapoVideoCapture.py' read following steps!!

 1) CHECK and ADAPT the parameters in myTapoMotionConfig.py  (paths!, user and password and IP address)